 Currently, Delta has no better business-class seat than the one on the 747-400.
 The seat is lie flat of course.
 The seat pitch is 82 inches, and the seats are 20.5 inches wide.
 The 747 has 48 Delta One seats.
 Thirty four are on the lower deck.

-(Delta is replacing the 376 seat Queen of the Skies with twin-engine A350-900s that seat 306 passengers but have slightly longer range.
+(Delta is replacing the 376 seat Queen of the Skies with twin-engine A350-900s that seat 306 passengers but have slightly longer range and better fuel efficiency.
 The business class seat on the A350-900 is advertised as an enclosed suite which sounds nice.
-I will be flying the A350 in business class and economy right after it comes into service and will report on this new aircraft.)
+(I will be flying the A350 in business class and economy right after it comes into service and will report on this new aircraft.)

-I appreciate the ability to control ventilation for each seat individually on 747s.
+I appreciate the ability to control ventilation for each seat on 747s.

 Controls for the seat and the IFE remote are within easy reach at eye level next to the video screen.